snaily16/snaily16.github.io/_posts/2024-08-30-pthreads-concurrency.md

 1. Mutexes (Mutual Exclusion): Allow only one thread to access a shared resource at a time.
 2. Condition Variables: Allow threads to wait for a specific condition to occur before proceeding.
 3. Semaphores: Allow a limited number of threads to access a shared resource.
-4. Barriers: Allow multiple threads to wait until all threads have reached a specific point.

 To illustrate the concept of synchronization functions, let's consider the earlier example of cooking dinner, but lets add multiple chefs.